mitenmit/threefold/README.md

 ## Actually simple templating

 OK, so you know how much of a pain it is to simply build a small, say, 7-page website?
-A CMS or templating system like Wordpress or Savant seems like overkill and manually coding each page is way too much work.
+A CMS or templating system like Wordpress or Savant seems like overkill, manually coding each page is way too much work and using regular PHP includes means title tags are going to be a nightmare.
 You just want something that does this:

 <img src="http://i0.watermel.uno/threefold/threefold-explanation.png">